 Sydney is by far the most amazing city I have ever lived in.
 Whenever I have time I love to go out and explore new things each time.
 Incredible coastal walks, hidden little beaches, UNESCO WORLD heritage sites and some of the most amazing sunsets you will ever encounter.

 Six days in Sydney is definitely not enough to see everything this amazing metropolis has to offer – but it’s a great start.
-A lot of travelers start out in Sydney and then travel up the coast, so they have limited time to see everything.
+A lot of travellers start out in Sydney and then travel up the coast, so they have limited time to see everything.

 For this itinerary, I have made the assumption that you will be staying in Sydney CBD.
+Underneath we will dive into the first day immediately.

 DAY 1 | EXPLORE SYDNEY’S HARBOUR

 If you are a tourist alike then your first day you want to tick off some of Sydney’s most Iconic stops!
-So, what better way than to start with the Sydney Opera House, The Sydney Harbour Bridge, and Sydney’s oldest neighborhood.
+So, what better way than to start with the Sydney Opera House, The Sydney Harbour Bridge, and Sydney’s oldest neighbourhood.

 9 AM | WALK TO CIRCULAR QUAY